26 Dec Let Us Make Your Proposal Work: How to Win Color Team Reviews

 Each color review team tends to overlap, which helps to provide a cohesive and smooth review.

 Now, let’s take a closer look at the color review teams and how we can make sure you have a strong proposal before your Pink Team review.

 Blue Team Review

-When you go into your Blue Team review, your proposal will be an outline.
+In the Blue Team review, a preliminary stage in proposal development for government contracts, your proposal will be an outline.
+This step is vital to ensure that you are on the right path, aligning with government RFP compliance from the onset.
 This outline will help guide your proposal writers in creating the framework for the proposal.
 Essentially, the Blue Team review helps to make sure that you are on the right path before you invest significant time in writing the proposal.